Ethics Committee Policy/Procedure

 ____Submission of report to Board of Directors

-____Result of voting on determination of action
+____Result of voting on the determination of the action

 ____Decision of determination delivered to all parties of concern